 The relative bone positions measured using both manual and semi-automated segmentation methods are shown in Figure 5.
 The relative displacement between bone centroids in the anterior-posterior direction measured -18.78 ± 3.16 mm and -18.95 ± 4.03 mm for semi-automated and manual methods respectively, while displacement in the superior-inferior direction remained minimal (semi-automated: 0.82 ± 1.33 mm; manual: 0.53 ± 1.76 mm).
 As shown in Figure 5, the semi-automated method demonstrated consistently lower standard deviations across these measurements compared to manual segmentation, indicating higher precision and measurement reliability.

-The ability to precisely quantify relative bone positions in healthy volunteers (n=5) establishes a foundation for detecting subtle variations in joint motion patterns.
-However, we acknowledge that a larger sample size would strengthen these findings and allow for greater generalizability.
-This capability could be particularly valuable for studying conditions that alter normal knee mechanics.
+The ability to precisely quantify relative bone positions in healthy volunteers (n=5) demonstrates the technical feasibility of our bone tracking approach.
+As this study focused on algorithm development, establishing normative bone motion parameters and their variations across populations would be the subject of future dedicated studies.This capability could be particularly valuable for studying conditions that alter normal knee mechanics.
 Ligament injuries can affect joint stability, leading to increased laxity [31].
 Additionally, these injuries can result in altered movement patterns during functional activities, as demonstrated in studies of ACL deficiency showing changes in tibial motion [6].
 Our method's precision could potentially detect such subtle deviations from normal motion patterns.
-Furthermore, our setup's capability to acquire measurements under loaded conditions could enhance the detection of these differences, as mechanical loading has been shown to amplify variations in joint motion [17].
 While the clinical interpretation of such differences would require careful validation in future studies with specific patient cohorts, the precision and efficiency of our tracking method makes it a promising tool for comparative analyses between normal and pathological joint motion patterns.

 4. Conclusion